The following contains disturbing accounts of executions. Viewer discretion is advised.

 Legal representatives had argued that Hamm’s years of intravenous drug use, combined with a lymphatic cancer he developed while incarcerated, would make the procedure nearly impossible.
 Following the ordeal, Hamm filed a civil rights lawsuit and reached a settlement with the state of Alabama that prohibited a second execution attempt.

-A&E Real Crime explores some of America’s most infamous botched executions.
+A&E True Crime explores some of America’s most infamous botched executions.

 William Williams (1906, Hanging)